antoniosrferreira/manager.README/README.md

 The primary motivation behind creating this document is to establish a clear understanding of my management philosophy, expectations, and communication style.
 By sharing this information, I aim to:

 - Enhance transparency and trust between us.
 - Provide a reference point for our working relationship.
+Complexity/depth/true DevOps starts here!
 - Encourage open dialogue and feedback to foster continuous improvement.
 - Set the stage for a collaborative and supportive environment.
 - Writing and maintaining this document helps me refine my thoughts and hold myself accountable.